FLC16/FLC16/docs/refsheet.md

 * `noise` Pop only Length.
 Queue a Noise sound to be played
 * `empty` Empty the sound queue and stop the player
 * `alias` Create a textual alias for a u16 number.
 Reference it in `routine` or `push` with a `$` prefix e.g. `alias my_address 0x1234; push $my_address`
+* `color` Replace a color in the color palette with an RGB color of your own. e.g. `color 5 0xd1 0xa0 0xf2`

 ## Reserved Addresses:
 ### Routines: